13 Ways To Wear Instagram's Favorite Beauty Trend: The

 Makeup artist Katie Jane Hughes calls the look the "floating crease" and wears it often.
 "It's this graphic, Twiggy-like line between your lash line and brow," she explains.
 "It's different from a cut crease in the way that it's graphic and simple, rather than heavily blended and layered."

 But enough gushing, we know you want to see the look in action.
-Check out our favorite versions ahead.
+Check out our favourite versions ahead.